 When a decision is made in your claim, you will receive a Ratings Decision.
 If your claim has been granted, the decision will assign a rating for your condition.
 If the claim is denied, or if you disagree with the rating that is assigned then you must file an appeal within 1 year.
-The appeal is called a Notice of Disagreement and you will be provided with a form to file the appeal.
-You must use the form.
+There are several types of appeal under the VA’s newer AMA process.
+A Higher Level Review can be filed which will have someone else review the file to see if any errors have been made, but you cannot submit any evidence as part of the appeal.

 Once the BVA makes a decision in your case, you may file an appeal to the Court of Appeals for Veterans Claims. (“CAVC”).